 It is the CEO’s goal to find new ways to produce value for stakeholders, optimize costs for the business, and remediate risk wherever possible.
 As will be explained, Cloud IaaS offers a streamlined path to meeting these objectives.
 Most importantly, this is done without significant business disruption.
 At a time when the business is trying to optimize with limited impact on operations, this offers great strategic benefit to stakeholders and is an added reason why Cloud IaaS is a popular solution among other pillars of the cloud.

-Business Benefits of IaaS: Short Term Cost Reductions
+1. Short Term Cost Reductions

+a.
 Less Financial Restrictions & Up Front Costs

 Whether you’re pursuing Cloud Infrastructure to close functional gaps that limit operational performance or foster capabilities for future growth, the investment must be financially viable before it can gain approval from the business.
-From an economic perspective, one of the most compelling Business Benefits of IaaS is its strong financial incentive.
+From an economic perspective, one of the most compelling advantages of IaaS is its strong financial incentive.

 In the short term, you’re retiring your real estate that houses your on-premise data centers in exchange for a service that lets you provision infrastructure resources based on your monthly needs.
 This is a short term Business Benefit of IaaS because you liberate yourself from tight financial restrictions that not only require extraordinary amounts of cash on the front end but also limit your business’s options in the future.